It’s been 6 days since I landed in Boston.

 Life is funny like that.

 Instead of pushing my way through a lifelong battle with anxiety and making the same mistakes I had been repeating for years, I took a break.
-I was blessed with the opportunity to spend some time to work on myself, live simply and reassess my life- and more importantly, my purpose.
+I was fortunate to be able to spend some time to work on myself, live simply, and reassess my life- but more importantly, figure out my purpose.

 During my “reset” I wrote out my short-term goals to share with family and friends, but most importantly to hold myself accountable.
 Something about seeing my plan on paper made it much more tangible; much more real.
 Once I decided on Boston, I wrote out a Pros and Cons list: